-Each teacher must keep a complete log (on a district provided form) complete a referral in the district's student management system for all cases of removal of students from his or her class.
+Each teacher must keep a complete log (on a district provided form) for all cases of removal of students from his or her class.
 The principal must keep a log of all removals of students from class.

 Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
 Accordingly, no teacher may remove a student with a disability from his or her class until he or she has verified with the principal or the chairperson of the Committee on Special Education that the removal will not violate the student's rights under state or federal law or regulation.